JacobMDavidson/Coordinate-Transformation/README.md

 4. Save Output - Allows the user to save the output to a chosen location.

 To make a new input file without using a text editor, simply delete any existing input, enter the new input, and select "Save Input".
 The "Save Input" option always works as a save as, ensuring you won't overwrite any existing input data without warning.

+## References

+The calculation is based on the 2D linear coordinate transformation method detailed in chapter 18 of the fifth edition of *Adjustment Computations - Spatial Data Analysis* by Charles D. Ghilani.

+The Matrix class used in this application is courtesy of [Ivan Kuckir](http://blog.ivank.net), and is available on [GitHub](https://github.com/darkdragon-001/LightweightMatrixCSharp).